-Due to factors such as the size of groups and scheduling, it is impossible to carry out all desired combinations of subjects and levels.
+Due to factors such as group size and scheduling, it is impossible to carry out all desired combinations of subjects and levels.
 For a group to be formed or a higher level subject to be taught there needs to be a sufficient number of students interested in studying the particular subject and level.
 We cannot guarantee that all languages and all HL subjects will be taught every year.

-Alongside the diploma subjects, each student must also successfully complete the IB core in order to qualify for the IB diploma.
+Alongside the Diploma subjects, each student must also successfully complete the IB core in order to qualify for the IB Diploma.
 The core elements are:

-CAS (Creativity, Activity, Service): Students participate in and organize activities linked to creativity (e.g. music and art), action (e.g. sports), and service (e.g. volunteer work).
+CAS (Creativity, Action, Service): Students participate in and organize activities linked to creativity (e.g. music and art), action (e.g. sports), and service (e.g. volunteer work).
 Upon the completion of an activity, students must reflect upon the experience.